MaxBradleyEUI/maxbradleyeui.github.io/content/_index.md

     id: news
     content:
       title: "News"
+      text: |-
-      text: "The first paper of my dissertation was recently awarded the Ireland Thinks Best Paper Prize, which is awarded annually to the best paper delivered by an early-career researcher at the Political Science Association of Ireland (PSAI) Conference.
-Read more about it at this <a href="https://www.linkedin.com/feed/update/urn:li:activity:7400095367155064832/">link</a>."
+        The first paper of my dissertation was recently awarded the **Ireland Thinks Best Paper Prize**, which is awarded annually to the best paper delivered by an early-career researcher at the Political Science Association of Ireland (PSAI) Conference.

+        <a href="https://www.linkedin.com/feed/update/urn:li:activity:7400095367155064832/">Read more here</a>.
     design:
       columns: "1"

 ---